DordStream/DordStream-/README.md

-PROJECT TITLE: Development of Content Management System Software(CMS) titled DordStream, Discovery Of DSSQL Query and Discovery of DSHtml Tag
+PROJECT TITLE: DordStream
+DordStream is a software that helps web developers to develop a web application without back-end.
+Thus, three methods are approached
+(1) Discovery of Html-like tags named DSHTML
+(2) Discovery of SQl Query through Javascript named DSSQL Query (3) Development of Content Management System  named DordStream CMS

-DORDSTREAM
+DORDSTREAM CMS

-Dordstream is a free and open source content management system software written in C# and paired with MSSQL server which:
+Dordstream CMS is a free and open source content management system software written in C# and paired with MSSQL server which:
-(1)	Allow to perform rational database operation through Javascript.
+(1)	Allow to perform relational database operation through Javascript.
 (2)	Allow to develop blog and website with Html Document.
 (3)	Allow to develop web application.

-DordStream is a Template based CMS software I.e. The website or blog or web software has to be developed in template design structure and installed for usage.
+DordStream CMS is a Template based CMS software I.e. The website or blog or web software has to be developed in template design structure and installed for usage.

-DordStream has the following features
+DordStream CMS has the following features
 1. It allows multi user website or web application or blog.
 2. It is template-based.
 3. It allows adding and removing of widget.